agrski/agrski.github.io/docs/_drafts/effective-code-reviews.md

   * If review tool allows it, add draft/pending comments to revise later

 * As a submitter:
-  * Consider target audience
-    * How experienced are they?
-    * How many different groups may be reviewing (e.g. juniors & seniors)?
   * Add explanatory comments of your own
     * Highlight things which are interesting or might be subtle
     * Bring attention to points you want special attention on